 Large self-supervised (pre-trained) models (such as Large Language Models or LLMs) have transformed various data-driven fields, such as natural language processing (NLP).
 This advanced course aims to provide a holistic view of the issues related to these models.
 The class will mainly involve reading and discussing recent papers in the field.

-The focuses of this class will involve various issues regarding "scaling": data efficiency, model social, long context, multi-modality, reasoning grounded in web or physical world, security/legal/privacy issues.
+The focuses of this class will involve various issues: data efficiency, robustness, long context, multi-modality, reasoning grounded in web or physical world, security/legal/privacy issues.

 Prerequisites: Natural Language Processing (CS 465/665), NLP: Self-Supervised Models (CS 471/671), or instructor consent.